wazo-platform/wazo-doc/source/system/backup_restore.rst

 Database
 --------

-All XiVO database is backuped (xivo and asterisk).
+All XiVO databases are backuped (xivo and asterisk).

 Periodic backup
 ===============

-A backup of the database and the data are launched each day with a logrotate task.
+A backup of the databases and the data are launched each day with a logrotate task.
 Note that you can retrieve the backup from the web-interface in :menuselection:`Services --> IPBX --> IPBX Configuration --> Backup Files` page.